SpaceFozzy/gaia-agent/README.md

 This project is a [LangGraph](https://www.langchain.com/langgraph) agent that answers questions from the [GAIA dataset](https://huggingface.co/datasets/gaia-benchmark/GAIA) using Claude Sonnet 4 with a collection of tools.
 It currently uses web search and math functions for precise calculations.

+>We introduce GAIA, a benchmark for General AI Assistants that, if solved, would represent a milestone in AI research.
+GAIA proposes real-world questions that require a set of fundamental abilities such as reasoning, multi-modality handling, web browsing, and generally tool-use proficiency.
+GAIA questions are conceptually simple for humans yet challenging for most advanced AIs: we show that human respondents obtain 92\% vs. 15\% for GPT-4 equipped with plugins.

 ## Results

 I began this as the final project of the [Hugging Face Agents Course](https://huggingface.co/learn/agents-course/en/unit0/introduction).
 To pass the course, the agent needed to correctly answer 30% of a sample of 20 Level 1 questions.
 It scored 11/20, with two answers essentially timing out.
 On the class leaderboard of 4138, it scored the 1065th place (i.e. the top 25%) 🎉